BenoitDeo/chessdotcom-announce-moves/README.md

-Enhance your experience on Chess.com with Chess.com Moves Announcer, designed to improve accessibility through voice announcements of game moves.
+Enhance experience on Chess.com through voice announcements of game moves.
-This free google chrome extension allows you to enable or disable voice announcements effortlessly by clicking the extension icon in your toolbar.
+Designed to improve accessibility this chrome extension can be enabled or disabled on toolbar icon click.

 How It Works: